Ontario Highway 427: Extensions beyond Highway 401 (1976–1994)

 and it included the construction of the interchange between the two freeways.
 By the beginning of 1980, this work was completed, and construction was progressing on the section north to Rexdale Boulevard, which opened by the end of the year.

-In 1982, construction began on the next section of Highway427, which would extend it to south of Albion Road (which was reached via the northernmost stretch of Indian Line) north of the West Humber River.
+In 1982, construction began on the next section of the highway, extending it to south of Albion Road (then Highway 50), with traffic defaulting onto the two-lane Indian Line to reach Albion.

-This project included the extension of Finch Avenue west from Humberline Drive to Steeles Avenue and was completed in late 1984.
+This project included an interchange with a new Finch Avenue extension west from Humberline Drive to Steeles Avenue, which was completed in late 1984.

-As part of the initial phase of Highway407, Highway427 was extended north to Highway7 in Vaughan beginning with the construction of the interchange between the two in 1988.
+Highway 427 was extended north to Highway 7 in Vaughan beginning with the construction of the Parclo interchange between the two in 1988.
+The extension followed a new alignment since this has sufficient right-of-way for future expansion and a junction with the initial phase of Highway 407, as opposed to upgrading Indian Line and incorporating it into the freeway.

-With the interchange only half-completed, the extension was opened in late 1991.
+The extension opened in late 1991.
+The bypassed remnant of Indian Line ending at Albion Road was then closed off to regular vehicular traffic, though it is still used for utility vehicle access to a natural gas facility.

-By 1994, the final at-grade intersections—the first being the signalized left turn from the southbound lanes with eastbound Highway 409 which was replaced by a flyover ramp, and the second being at Morning Star Drive, where an overpass was constructed to extend the street across the freeway to Humberwood Boulevard—were removed, making Highway 427 a fully controlled-access freeway for its entire length.
+The final at-grade intersections were removed in the early 1990s, the first being the signalized left turn from the southbound lanes with eastbound Highway 409 which was replaced by a flyover ramp in 1992, and the second being at Morning Star Drive where an overpass was constructed in 1994 to extend the street across the freeway to Humberwood Boulevard, making Highway 427 a fully controlled-access freeway for its entire length.

+Work on the interchange with Highway 407 proceeded in stages, starting with (as part of the 427 extension project itself) the underpasses for Highway 407 as well as the fourth-level flyover ramp from westbound Highway 407 to Highway 427 southbound prior to 1991, following by the third-level flyover ramp from Highway 427 northbound to Highway 407 westbound, with the interchange being put into service when Highway 407 opened in 1997.